brunogabriel/gcm-android/README.md

 ### Configuration: Android application
 In Android project:

-1. First, please, read as soon as possible all comments (small quantity) in `.java` files, because some contains tips, e.g.
+1. First, please, read as soon as possible all comments (small quantity) in `.java` files, because some contains tips, e.g. in function `executeBusinessRule`, where its possible for users save unique device id in databases (like chat application, to send notification or start a chat).

+2. In gradle file, has an important dependency: 'com.google.android.gms:play-services:8.4.0', to enable receive data.